everydeveloper/advance-tensorflow-repo/responses/3-evaluate.md

 Nice!
 It accurately predicted Mewtwo was a legendary Pokémon.

-*Close this issue when have a predict function that is working*
+*Close this issue when you have a predict function that is working*